walles/headsetharry/README.md

 * Upload to GitHub
 * When a message arrives, determine what language to use for reading it
 * Use an appropriate TTS engine / voice for reading the incoming SMS
+* When a message comes in, ignore it if a phone call is in progress